hakt0r/nuu/README.md

 ### Clarifications regarding commercial use

 Besides the fact that NUU is **not production-quality code** and is not recommended for commercial use at the time being, you are - within the boundaries of the GNU GPLv3 - explicitly allowed to run and modify NUU for commercial purposes.
+This does not include any assets like images or sounds, which have their own respective licenses.
 Keep in mind to share patches to the source-code, uphold the license, and respect the attribution rights of the original authors of code and assets.

+**TLDR: This game is mostly an engine, any derivate engine must be GPLv3 or higher.
+Simple as pie.**